94noni/ObHighchartsBundle/README.md

 > [!NOTE]
 > Fork of the original https://github.com/marcaube/ObHighchartsBundle
+>

-Difference with latest v1.7 is the support of Symfony v6+ and PHP v8+, tagged here as v2+.
+> Difference with latest v1.7 is the support of Symfony v6+ and PHP v8+, tagged here as v2+.
+>

-All credits go for original author at https://github.com/marcaube/ObHighchartsBundle.
+> All credits go for original author at https://github.com/marcaube/ObHighchartsBundle.

-> [!IMPORTANT]
+> [!WARNING]
 > Maintenance is not promised as I only fork to handle personal projects.

+> [!TIP]
+> You can also see https://ux.symfony.com/chartjs which is maintained in the Symfony UX ecosystem.

 Thanks!